AdamImd/AdamImd.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-Hi, I’m Adam Imdieke, a Ph.D. student in Robotics at the University of Minnesota.
+Hi, I’m Adam Imdieke, a Ph.D. student studying Robotics at the University of Minnesota.
 My research focuses on developing wearable force sensors that enable robots to sense and interpret physical contact.
 I’m interested in bridging design and robotics to build intelligent, responsive systems.

 When I’m not in the lab, I enjoy climbing, making, and bikepacking around Minneapolis.